 - a) Risk Identification: The Policy is focused on setting a framework for identifying, assessing and managing market risk in order to provide clarity on various dimensions of risk identification and recognition to each of the business functions. - b) Risk Measurement and Limits: Bank recognizes that no single risk statistic can reflect all aspects of market risk.
 Therefore various statistical and non-statistical risk measures are used to enhance the stability of risk measurement of market risk.
 Market risk is managed with various metrics viz.
 Value at Risk (VaR), Earnings at Risk, Modified duration, PV01 Limits, Net Overnight Open Position Limits (NOOPL), Individual Gap Limit (IGL) and Aggregate Gap Limit (AGL) currency wise and also through sensitivity analysis.
 Stress testing is also conducted on a regular basis to monitor the vulnerability of the bank to extreme but plausible unfavorable shocks. - c) Risk Monitoring: Bank monitors and controls its risk, using various internal and regulatory risk limits for trading book which are set based on economic scenario, business strategy, management experience and Bank's risk appetite.
-Rate scan is carried out to ensure that transactions are executed and revalued at prevailing market rates. - d) Risk Reporting: Monitoring of Treasury operations is done by Mid Office and a daily report is put up to Chief Risk Officer.
+Rate scan is carried out to ensure that transactions are executed and revalued at prevailing market rates. - d) Risk Reporting: Monitoring of Treasury operations is done by Mid Office and a daily report is put up to Head of the Risk Management Department, Monthly basis(First fortnight) to ED/MD & CEO and on monthly basis (Last Fortnight) to ALCO.
 Capital charge on account of Market Risk is computed and reported to ALCO and Board on quarterly basis.
 Stress testing is done for assessing market risk by following assumptions prescribed in Stress Test Policy and reported to ALCO on Quarterly basis.